-The Bond Order creates a Debt Service Fund and a Capital Projects Fund.
+The Bond Order creates or confirms creation of a Debt Service Fund and a Capital Projects Fund.

 Each fund shall be kept separate and apart on the books and record of the District from all other funds of the District.
 The Debt Service Fund shall constitute a trust fund which shall be held in trust for the benefit of the registered owner of the Bonds.